Inhalt des Dokuments

 Prof. Thomas Sikora of Technical University Berlin receives prestigious 2016 Google Faculty Research Award in Machine Perception

 The award was given for his work on Video Compression with Steered-Mixture-of-Experts Networks.
-Research at TUB focuses on novel speech, audio, image, video and light field representation and compression architectures.
-The work takes a drastic departure from exciting JPEG, MPEG/ITU image pixel and audio sample representations.
+Research at the TUB Lab focuses on novel speech, audio, image, video and light field representation and compression architectures.
+The work takes a drastic departure from existing JPEG, MPEG/ITU image pixel and audio sample representations.

 The 2016 Google Award subject areas that received the most support were machine learning, machine perception, networking and systems.